 This site contains affiliate links to products.
 As an Amazon Associate I earn from qualifying purchases.

-Now, let me start by saying that just about every Cuban home-cook has their own recipe for mojo.
-And Yes, their mojo is always the “Best”.
-Mojo recipes get passed down from one generation to the next and everybody puts their own spin on it.
+Let me start by saying that just about every Cuban cook has their own recipe for mojo criollo.
+And yes, theirs is always the “best”.
+Having a mojo recipe is just as important as having a good sofrito recipe.
+Families take pride in their recipe, they get passed down from one generation to the next, with everyone putting their own spin on it.

-Ingredients vary widely and include herbs, spices, even onions and peppers are added to mojo.
-While most ingredients may be different from recipe to recipe, at its essence a Cuban mojo must contain: Fresh Garlic, Oil (usually Olive Oil or Lard), and Citrus Juice.
-The citrus juice traditionally used in mojo is sour orange.
+The ingredients for a Cuban mojo marinade can vary widely and include herbs, spices, even onions and peppers.
+While some ingredients can be different, at its essence a Cuban mojo contains fresh garlic, oil (usually olive oil or lard), and citrus juice.
+The traditional citrus used to make mojo is sour orange.

 What are sour oranges?